-Other websites may contain personal information like home address and credit card information.
+Other websites may contain personal information like home addresses and credit card information.
 With an email address in hand, hackers will be able to use brute force to guess the password.

-These situations will never exist if you enforce visitors to create an account with a strong password.
-Another method is to force users to regularly change their password.
-This will ensure that they cannot continue to use the same weak password.
+These situations will never exist if you force visitors to create an account with a strong password.
+Another method is to force users to change their password regularly.
+That will ensure that they cannot continue to use the same weak password.

 Have you had any security situations occur because of weak passwords?
 Do you think users will be angry if they have to log in often?